khayashi2/bddAssignment/README.md

 If using PyCharm, you can add the import statements and resolve the error to install them.

 To run the tests, go to the directory with your step definitions, and run pytest

+# How to run
+type 'pytest' in the terminal to execute tests